mnyrop/swc-materials/bash.md

 - [ ] enter the command `ls north-pacific-gyre/2012-07-03/` using tab completion

 ### Working With Files and Directories

-#### Questions:
-- How can I create, copy, and delete files and directories?
-- How can I edit files?

 ### Notes
 - Naming conventions for files and directories